 Pursuant to Nebraska law, (Nebraska Landlord-Tenant Act) if an oral or written rental agreement exists or a landlord accepts rent in exchange for inhabiting a property, then tenants have certain rights.
 These rights include a safe and habitable premises and the right to take some forms of alternative action.

-Landlords also have rights, such as the right to collect rent, be reimbursed for damages, and pursue eviction in case of a lease violation.
+Landlords also have certain rights, such as the right to collect rent, be reimbursed for damages in excess of normal wear and tear, and pursue eviction in case of a lease violation.